SPECIAL TOPIC: ADULTERY (EXODUS 20:14, BDB 610, KB 658)

 B. Marriage stability and loyalty, like respect for parents, is a major pillar of societal strength and longevity.

-C. It needs to be emphasized that human sexuality is a gift from God.
-It was His idea and will for mankind.
-The commandments are not meant to thwart mankind's freedom or joy, but to give some godly guidelines for fallen humanity.
-The bounds are revealed for our long-term benefit and happiness.
+C. It needs to be emphasized that human sexuality is a gift from God (cf. Gen.1:27,28; 9:1,7).
+It was His idea and will for humanity.
+The guidelines are not meant to thwart mankind's freedom or joy, but to give some godly guidelines for fallen humanity.
+The boundaries are revealed for our long-term benefit and happiness.
 Although mankind has abused sexuality, as they have all of God's gifts, it is still a powerful drive within humankind which must be under God's control and guidance.